3serdiuk/frontend-basic/README.md

 # verstka8
-Here my homeworks from the course are
+Here my homeworks from the course are.